robdodson/robdodson.me/src/posts/your-home-is-a-virtual-power-plant.md

 ## One OhmHour

-When it's anticipated that the grid will be under strain, OhmConnect sends me a notification with a specific time—an **OhmHour**—during which I should ramp down my power consumption.
+When the grid is really busy, OhmConnect sends me a notification with a specific time—an **OhmHour**—during which I should ramp down my power consumption.
 OhmHours typically occur once per week, and they notify me a day or so in advance, and then an hour before the event begins.

 During the OhmHour I'm rewarded in points—called **watts**—based on how much I reduce my consumption.
 Watts can be exchanged for cash (via PayPal), spent on discounted smart devices, or used for contests: free groceries for a year, an e-bike, that sort of thing.
 OhmConnect also pays me cash for referring new users.
 It varies by state, but I earn $40 if I refer a fellow Californian, and the referee receives $10.